The Healing And Medicinal Properties Of Aloe Vera

-Immune System Health – Enzymes in Aloe Vera help break down protein in food to turn them into amino acids that feed muscle and also fuel cells in the body, which promotes healthy functioning and gives a natural boost to the immune system.
+Immune System Health – Enzymes in Aloe Vera help break down protein in food.
+They turn them into amino acids that feed muscle and also fuel cells in the body.
+This promotes the immune system to function healthily.
+It also gives a natural boost to the immune system.

-There are an incredible number of vitamins and minerals present in Aloe vera that aid in the reduction of inflammation and fight free radical damage.
+There is an incredible number of vitamins and minerals present in Aloe vera that aid in the reduction of inflammation and fight free radical damage.

-While there is more research that needs to be done on this, a study that was published in Evidence-Based Complementary and Alternative Medicine looked at the therapeutic properties of one of the compounds in the plant’s leaves, called Aloe Emodin.
-The authors suggest that the succulent shows potential to slow the growth of breast cancer.
-However, it isn’t conclusive.
+While more research has to be done on this, a study published in Evidence-Based Complementary and Alternative Medicine looked at the therapeutic properties of one of the compounds in the plant’s leaves, called Aloe Emodin.
+The authors suggest that the succulent shows potential to lessen the growth of breast cancer.
+However, it is not conclusive.

 Soothe Skin Irritations

 Topical applications of Aloe Vera are effective in treating psoriasis, dermatitis, surgical wounds, and many other skin conditions.
-A study that was done in 1996 as the Department of Clinical Physiology in Sweden included sixty patients who suffered from psoriasis.
+The Department of Clinical Physiology in Sweden conducted a study in 1996 covering sixty patients who suffered from psoriasis.

-In a group of sixty patients, half were given an Aloe Vera cream, and the other half was given a placebo.
-The cure rate among those who received Aloe Vera was eighty-three percent compared to seven percent in the placebo group.
+Half of sixty patients were given an Aloe Vera cream, and the other half was given a placebo.
+The cure rate among those who received this medicinal plant was eighty-three percent compared to seven percent in the placebo group.
 There were also no relapses reported after twelve months.